 One of the main indications that you are facing a fake account or bot is the profile picture.
 This is usually a feature of the user’s profile: a logo, their brand image or the person himself.

-Therefore, if you see profile photos like the next ones , be suspicious:
+Therefore, if you see profile photos like the ones described below, proceed with caution:

 ➡️ The default avatar when you create an account, which can be an egg on Twitter or a silhouette on Instagram.

-➡️ A photograph of a model, which could be their professional profile but their profession does not match the content of their Twitter or their bio.
+➡️ A photograph of a model, which could be their professional profile, but the photo doesn’t match the content of their Twitter or bio.

-➡️ An image that looks pixelated, that seems to be taken from the internet anyhow and the content is not related to the profile.
+➡️ An image that looks pixelated, that seems to be taken from the internet anyhow, or the content is not related to the profile.

 How to know if a photo is from the internet?